crcx/parable/REFERENCE.md

 ## apropos

-    string - string
+    string - string | string - string string

 Given a function name, return the stack comment for it as a string.
+If a closing comment exists (as the last item in the function), return this as well.

 ## stack-values